musharaf213/toDoList/README.md

 ### 2. Database Setup

 The application uses a MySQL database to store todos.
-The connection is established using the credentials stored in .env (DB_URL, DB_USER, DB_PASSWORD).
+The connection is established using the credentials stored in a .env file (DB_URL, DB_USER, DB_PASSWORD).

 Create the following table in your database:
 ````